pakobi/perceptron_testing/README.md

 ### Project Description
 The aim of this project is to train and test linear neural multiperceptron network class basing on MNIST database of handwritten digits.
-As neural network core engine scikit-learn library is used which have a very flexible "MLPClassifier" class with number of parameters setting like:
+As neural network core engine scikit-learn library is used.
+It has a very flexible "MLPClassifier" class which allows for a number of parameters to be set as the following ones:
 ```
 MLPClassifier(
 	hidden_layer_sizes=(30,),